 6.1.
 Challenges

-One of the primary challenges in utilizing language models like Gemma-7b-it is the dependency on prompt engineering for achieving optimal results.
-While the proposed method facilitates significant improvements, it demands expertise in designing precise and effective prompts tailored to specific sections of scientific writing.
-Ensuring the consistency of rewritten content with the original meaning poses another challenge, particularly when addressing concept drift during iterative refinements.
-Additionally, balancing the simplicity of the model with its scalability for more complex tasks remains a challenge, as Gemma-7b-it, being a lightweight model, may not fully capture the nuances handled by more sophisticated language models.
+One of the primary challenges in utilizing language models like Gemma-7b-it is the reliance on prompt engineering to achieve optimal results.
+While the proposed method enables significant improvements, it requires expertise in designing precise and effective prompts tailored to specific sections of scientific writing.
+Ensuring that the rewritten content remains consistent with the original meaning presents another challenge, particularly when addressing concept drift during iterative refinements.
+Additionally, balancing the simplicity of the model with its scalability for more complex tasks remains difficult, as Gemma-7b-it, being a lightweight model, may not fully capture the nuances managed by more sophisticated language models.

 6.2.
 Limitations

 The main limitation of the study lies in its focus on English-language scientific abstracts.
-While the method is adaptable to other languages, it requires modifications to the prompts and language models trained for those languages.
-Furthermore, the lack of direct comparisons with advanced models like GPT-4 limits the scope of the study.
-While the results suggest that Gemma-7b-it achieves comparable quality when supported by effective prompt engineering, empirical comparisons with more advanced models remain necessary to validate this claim.
-The resource-intensive nature of expert evaluations further restricted the ability to perform broader comparative analyses.
-Finally, the subjective nature of expert assessments introduces variability in qualitative evaluations, underscoring the need for standardized metrics to ensure consistency and reliability.
+Although the method is adaptable to other languages, it requires modifications to the prompts and to the language models trained for those languages.
+Furthermore, the absence of direct comparisons with advanced models such as GPT-4 limits the scope of the study.
+While the results indicate that Gemma-7b-it achieves comparable quality when supported by effective prompt engineering, empirical comparisons with more advanced models remain necessary to validate this assertion.
+The resource-intensive nature of expert evaluations further constrained the ability to conduct broader comparative analyses.
+Finally, the subjective nature of expert assessments introduces variability in qualitative evaluations, highlighting the need for standardized metrics to ensure consistency and reliability.

 6.3.
 Future Work